EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 ## Adding the user interface elements of the music player

 Next up, we fill the glass panel with content.
 We begin by reducing the padding of the glass panel to `10px`.
 Then, we add a `DefaultStyleProvider`, setting the default color for all texts and icons inside it to `"white"`.
-Afterwards, we incorporate an image component wrapped in a suspense mechanism, ensuring it loads the image from `"image.jpg"` inside the `public` folder.
+Afterward, we incorporate an image component wrapped in a suspense mechanism, ensuring it loads the image from `"image.jpg"` inside the `public` folder.
 We manually set the `index` of the image to `0`, assuring the correct order while the image is loaded asynchronously.
 Finally, we enrich the content with the name of the album and the artist by using the `Text` component.
 By carefully assembling these elements, we achieve a visually appealing and functional design for the glass panel.

 ![Screenshot](./ui-elements.jpeg)